Average Costs of a Safari in Zimbabwe (USD per person per day)

-The costings table here gives an instant overview of how much the average Zimbabwe safari will cost, depending on your travel style.
+The costings table here gives an overview of how much the average Zimbabwe safari will cost, depending on your travel style.
 Using this table allows you to quickly match your daily budget to the kind of Zimbabwe safari you can afford.
 You may want to avoid the rainy season (November to March) when many camps close.

-Rates in USD $
+Rates are in USD $ unless otherwise indicated.

-Excluding additional costs, such as international flights, tips and personal items
+Rates exclude additional costs, such as international flights, tips and personal items.

 Additional Costs Explained

 There aren’t many direct flights between non-African cities and Zimbabwe, and this can make flights into the country expensive.
-The main airport is in Harare, but it’s also possible and sometimes cheaper to fly into Victoria Falls (Vic Falls) airport.
+The main airport is in the capital Harare, but it’s also possible and sometimes cheaper to fly into Victoria Falls (Vic Falls) airport.

-• Visa Costs
+Visa Costs

-• Vaccinations
+Vaccinations

 While your doctor may recommend some vaccinations before traveling to Zimbabwe, the only required vaccination for entry is a yellow-fever vaccination for those arriving from countries where the disease is present.
 There is no vaccine for malaria, but we strongly recommend antimalarial medication and following medical advice as to their use.

-• Tips
+Tips

-• Travel Insurance
+Travel Insurance

 Standard travel insurance is fine for most safari activities in Zimbabwe.
 If you’re going to be bungee jumping at Vic Falls then check your policy covers this.

-10 factors influencing the cost of a Zimbabwe safari
+10 Factors Influencing the Cost of a Zimbabwe Safari

 The general cost of a Zimbabwe safari varies hugely depending on a number of factors.
 The most important of which is how remote the area you wish to visit is.
 As safari visitor numbers to Zimbabwe remain quite low, the differences between high and low season remain fairly limited.

-• 1
+1

 Length of stay